Get your next remote job on LaraJobs.

 Laravel uses Vite out-of-the-box for handling these aspects.

-If you are still using a CSS preprocessor like Sass, or Less, Vite streamlines the process and you can learn more about it on the official documentation of Laravel.
+If you are still using a CSS preprocessor like Sass or Less, Vite streamlines the process and you can learn more about it in the official documentation of Laravel.

 For JavaScript, Laravel allows flexibility.
 You can use Vue.js, React, or anything else and even go without JavaScript.